itsPedro231/Mark/README.md

 # Mark
 A virtual assistant inspired by J.A.R.V.I.S from Iron Man.

 Mark is awakened when his name is called.
-When awakened, the assistant will listen to any input.
+When awakened, the assistant will listen to any mic input.

 Features:
 - Create/Destroy/Read notes(txt files). -> if the input contains the word note/notes.